jasminesis/hugo-apero/content/_index.md

 action_label: What am I doing now? &rarr;
 action_link: /now
 action_type: text
 description: I am a grad student with a passion for climate technology and a love for nature.
 With a solid understanding of R and a desire to make a positive impact on the environment, I am eager to apply my skills and knowledge to real-world problems.
-In my free time, I enjoy reading and yearning for my cat, Darcy, who is in my home town of Singapore.
+In my free time, I enjoy reading and knitting.
 image_left: true
 images:
-  - img/front_image.jpg
+  - img/front_image-modified.jpg
 show_action_link: true
 show_social_links: true
 subtitle: Applied Statistics Master's Student at New York University